5.6.8.6 Computer Implemented Inventions, Mere Schemes, and Business Methods

 “The 355 patent at its broadest discloses a method for improving scanning time.
 That is a manner of manufacture.
 It is not an abstract idea.
 The patent discloses and the relevant claims embody a technical means, utilising the structure of data frames by which communications are carried in a digital communications device, by which scanning time can be improved.

-The invention is thus aligned with the invention in the IBM case above, being in the way that the computer/technology is improved and not in the mere use of technology.
+In this example, while the physical technology present in the claim appears standard, the invention satisfies other factors discussed above in that it lies in the way that the computer/technology is improved and not in the mere use of a computer.

 CCOM Pty Ltd v Jiejing Pty Ltd (1994) FCA 1168